 With superbly sunny weather, attractive beaches, a thriving nightlife and 7,000 years of intriguing history, there is a great deal to see and do.

 If you would like to set up a company in Malta, request a free consultation.
-We provide various services in connection with company formation in Malta.
-Whether assisting with opening a company’s bank account, dealing with issues relating to the employment of expatriate personnel or the provision of registered office and company secretary in Malta.
+Mr Malcolm Mejlaq is licensed to provide various services in connection with company formation in Malta.
+Whether assisting with opening a company’s bank account, dealing with issues relating to the employment of expatriate personnel or the provision of registered office in Malta.